CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/graphical-interface.md

 ## Terminology review

 For mapping-based routes, the workbench enables a **color-coded XLSX terminology report** by default.
-After conversion it shows complete counts for terms that can be kept, similarity matches requiring review, unresolved terms, and source fallbacks.
-The table starts with actionable decisions and can be filtered by text, ontology, or review action.
+After conversion it counts exact or configured terms, similarity matches, unresolved terms, and source fallbacks.
+Filter the preview by text, ontology, or review action.

 [![Convert-Pheno terminology review](/img/workbench-terminology-review.png)](/img/workbench-terminology-review.png)

 *Terminology decisions can be filtered in the browser and downloaded as a complete XLSX or TSV report.*

-The browser keeps only a bounded preview while the downloadable XLSX or TSV retains every decision.
-Review recommendations come directly from the Perl audit writer; the interface does not recalculate terminology decisions.
-See [Terminology Search](terminology-search) for the decision fields and review workflow.
+The browser shows a limited preview; the XLSX or TSV download contains every decision.
+Review recommendations come from the Perl audit writer rather than being recalculated in the browser.
+See [Terminology Search](terminology-search) for the fields and suggested review order.